BMW says chip shortage, raw material prices to hit second half - NewsBreak

 BMW says chip shortage, raw material prices to hit second half

-LONDON, Aug 3 (Reuters) - BMW (BMWG.DE) raised its 2021 profit forecast on Tuesday after strong quarterly results, but said the global semiconductor chip shortage and rising raw materials prices would hurt its performance in the second half of the year.
+LONDON (Reuters) -BMW raised its 2021 profit forecast on Tuesday after strong quarterly results, but said the global semiconductor chip shortage and rising raw materials prices would hurt its performance in the second half of the year.

 BMW has been less affected by the chip shortage than some of its peers which has been attributed to its strong relations with its suppliers.

-German rivals Volkswagen AG (VOWG_p.DE) and Daimler AG (DAIGn.DE) have both warned the chip shortage would dent their results in the second half, and Daimler has said the crisis could drag on into 2022. read more
+German rivals Volkswagen AG and Daimler AG have both warned the chip shortage would dent their results in the second half, and Daimler has said the crisis could drag on into 2022.

 BMW Chief Executive Oliver Zipse flagged similar pressures later this year.